IronyProject/Irony/ReadMe.md

 To run Grammar Explorer

-* Open Irony_All.sln solution file in Visual Studio.
+* Open Irony.sln solution file in Visual Studio.
 * Right-click on the project "030.Irony.GrammarExplorer" and select "Set as StartUp project" from context menu.
 * Click Run button on toolbar (F5).
 Grammar Explorer Window opens.
 * !!!Important: if you are launching the Grammar Explorer for the first time after downloading Irony and